 Since cement is a mixture, as such it is not subject to the registration requirement under REACH, which concerns substances.
-Cement clinker is a substance exempted from registration, according to Art.
-2.7 (b) and Annex V.10 of REACH, but subject to notification (Notification No. 02-2119682167-31-0000 - Notification Update of 1/7/2013 - Report Submission No. QJ420702-40).
+Cement clinker is a substance but it is exempt from registration according to Art.
+2.7(b) and Annex V.10 of REACH.